vicentebolea/zfp/docs/source/faq.rst

 * For good performance, *n* should be an integer power of two so that indexing can be done efficiently using bit masks and shifts rather than more expensive division and modulo operations.
-As compression demands *n* > 1, possible choices for *n* are 2, 4, 8, 16, ...
+As nontrivial compression demands *n* > 1, possible choices for *n* are 2, 4, 8, 16, ...

 * When *n* = 2, blocks are too small to exhibit significant redundancy; there simply is insufficient spatial correlation to exploit for sufficient data reduction.
-Additionally, excessive software cache thrashing would likely occur for stencil computations, as even the smallest centered difference stencil spans more than one block.
+Additionally, excessive software cache thrashing would likely occur for stencil computations, as even the smallest centered difference stencil would span more than one block.
 Finally, per-block overhead in storage (e.g., shared exponent, bit offset) and computation (e.g., software cache lookup) could be amortized over only few values.
 Such small blocks were immediately dismissed.

 * When *n* = 8, blocks are too large, for several reasons: